cody-clark/cody-clark.github.io/_posts/2017-09-14-Definition-and-Description.md

 1. The Ridged Handle
 1. The Technic Remover
 1. The Lower Brick/Plate Remover
-1. The Uppoer Brick/Plate Remover
+1. The Upper Brick/Plate Remover

 ### What are its principal parts?